-In light of the Socratic dictum "The unexamined life is not worth living," the members of the Department of Philosophy seek to engage today's student in authentic wonder about the ultimate questions that people can raise concerning the nature and meaning of life in all its dimensions, including our physical, mental, and spiritual experiences.
+In light of the Socratic dictum "The unexamined life is not worth living," the members of the Philosophy Program seek to engage today's student in authentic wonder about the ultimate questions that people can raise concerning the nature and meaning of life in all its dimensions, including our physical, mental, and spiritual experiences.

 Philosophy courses raise the following kinds of questions:

 - How does one think critically?

 - Is the mind distinct from the body?